Chart Color Schemes

 Eight Mile Plains's population is slightly younger than the national pattern

 Eight Mile Plains' median age is 36 years, equal to Greater Brisbane's but younger than the national average of 38 years.
-The 25-34 age group makes up 17.7%, higher than Greater Brisbane, while the 0-4 cohort stands at 4.8%.
-Between 2021 and present, the 75 to 84 age group has increased from 4.2% to 5.2%, and the 0 to 4 cohort has decreased from 6.0% to 4.8%.
-By 2041, forecasts predict significant demographic shifts in Eight Mile Plains.
-The 75 to 84 age group is projected to rise by 733 people (84%), from 868 to 1,602.
-Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 0 to 4 and 25 to 34 age groups are expected to decrease in number.
+The 25-34 age group constitutes 17.7%, higher than Greater Brisbane's percentage, while the 0-4 cohort makes up 4.8%.
+Between 2021 and present, the 75-84 age group has increased from 4.2% to 5.2%.
+Conversely, the 0-4 cohort has decreased from 6.0% to 4.8%.
+By 2041, population forecasts indicate significant demographic shifts in Eight Mile Plains.
+The 75-84 age cohort is projected to rise by 733 people (84%), from 868 to 1,602.
+Notably, the combined 65+ age groups will account for 53% of total population growth, reflecting the area's aging demographic trend.
+In contrast, both 0-4 and 25-34 age groups are expected to decrease in number.